p15r/distributey/docs/distributey.md

 ## Offline Environments

 In order for `distributey` to operate in offline environments, make sure to configure private container registries for all container images in `docker-compose.yaml`.
-Further, `distributey` uses `terraform` which requires provider plugins.
-Make the required provider plugins available in an offline environment by following these instructions:
+Further, `distributey` relies on `terraform` which requires provider plugins.
+Make them available in an offline environment by following these instructions:

 - `mkdir ./tmpdir && cd ./tmpdir/`
 - `cp distributey/docker/terraform/main.tf .`